 Is FLSA time-and-a-half overtime you are being paid calculated correctly?
 Agencies must include longevity pay, shift differentials, hazardous duty pay, annual bonuses, and employee performance or contest awards in calculating your regular rate.
 When they don’t, you are being unlawfully underpaid.

 Does your agency pay you overtime the next pay period after it is worked?
-If you are receiving overtime late, you are being unlawfully underpaid.
+If not, and you are receiving overtime late, you are being unlawfully underpaid.

 If you are classified as FLSA non-exempt you cannot be forced to take compensatory time in lieu of overtime unless you or your representative agrees.
 If you are currently forced to take comp time, you may be unlawfully underpaid.